 For the celebration of civil marriage the ceremony can be adapted to the tastes of the newlyweds, but the fact remains that the spouses and the celebrant must submit to certain formalities before the civil marriage and during the ceremony.

 The rules for celebrating a civil marriage in Quebec:

-Who can celebrate civil marriages or civil unions in Quebec?
+Who can celebrate civil marriages, wedding or civil unions in Quebec?

 - Notaries who can receive notarial deeds;

 - The clerks of the Superior Court may celebrate a marriage or a civil union in a courthouse or in other places according to the law:Mayors and members of municipal or district councils;

 - Municipal officials designated by the Minister of Justice;